 Staying on top of your accounts receivable and accounts payable fuels the actions of your organization.
 Inconsistent or spotty attention to either can starve growth, while a uniform process results in a well-fed machine capable of achieving all of its goals.

-To find out more about accounts payable and accounts receivable, visit Procurify.
+To find out more about Procurify, visit our website.

 Editor's note: Original author: Tracy Ortleib Original publish date: 26 July 2016 This blog has since been updated with new information and was republished on 19 April 2021.